- Software Download

 - Current Version: 1781 (Jul 11, 2018)

 - PreRelease Version: 1782 (Jul 16, 2018)

 Note: Sierra Chart is designed to be very simple and self-contained within its own folder.
 This allows for portability, easy backup and allows you to install multiple copies of it.

 All data files and configuration files are located in the folder where Sierra Chart is installed to or one of the subfolders.
-We believe that data files should not be scattered about your system in other folders, leaving you with questions as to where they are located.
-It should be obvious where Sierra Chart files are and that is in its own folder.
-Sierra Chart also does not use the operating system registry.
+We believe that data files should not be scattered about your system in other folders, leaving you with questions as to where they are located and making the process of backing up more difficult.
+For additional information, refer to Portable Design.

 Previous Versions of Sierra Chart

 - Operating system requirements: Windows XP, Windows Vista, 7, Server 2008-2016, 8, 8.1, 10.

 - 32-bit and 64-bit Operating Systems are supported.
 Sierra Chart has both 32 and 64-bit (version 1706 and higher) executables.

 The hardware requirements for Sierra Chart depends upon what you are doing with it.
 Most desktop/laptop/notebook/subnotebook systems can run Sierra Chart without any difficulty.

 The following hardware specifications, are very much recommended for a fast system: 16 GB RAM, quad core CPU, and SSD (solid-state drive).
 A solid-state storage device (SSD) is strongly recommended.